-After trying the app for a month there were certain features that impressed me, and certain features that were quite disappointing (I have a pretty high bar since I’ve tried, tested, and reviewed a ton of fitness apps).
+After trying the app for a month, certain features impressed me, and certain features were quite disappointing (I have a pretty high bar since I’ve reviewed a ton of apps).

 - Asana Rebel focuses on multiple aspects of health to encourage users to adopt a healthier lifestyle.

-- The app has many great features including challenges, meditations, and music but the app’s nutrition content is lacking and the recipes they provide are exclusively plant-based (a pro for some, a con for others).
+- The app has many great features, including challenges, meditation, and music.
+Still, the app’s nutrition content is lacking, and the recipes they provide are exclusively plant-based (a pro for some, a con for others).

 - There are plenty of yoga-based workouts to choose from with some being cardio-based, some power-based, and some being yoga flows.

 - If you’re looking for a yoga app, it does the job nicely.
-If you’re looking for something that helps with nutrition, check out my review of Noom.
+If you’re looking for something that helps with nutrition, look elsewhere (check out our nutrition app page for alternatives).